drei558/drei558.github.io/publications.md

 >“The underpinning principles and concepts presented throughout the book are applicable to any library area.
 In fact, the re-envisioning of libraries as learning organizations where change is expected and anticipated demands a supportive framework for training librarywide.
 Creating a culture of continuous learning enables staff to adapt and make changes quickly, in technical services and every other area of the library.” — Journal of Electronic Resources Librarianship, https://doi.org/10.1080/1941126X.2023.2197806

-Mastrovita, M., **Reijerkerk, D.**, Fried, R., & Klose, A. “[Metadata During COVID – Part II](https://www.diglib.org/metadata-during-covid-part-ii/),” Digital Library Federation Blog, November 1, 2022.
+Mastrovita, M., **Reijerkerk, D.**, Fried, R., & Klose, A. “[Metadata During COVID – Part II](https://www.diglib.org/metadata-during-covid-part-ii/),” _Digital Library Federation Blog_, November 1, 2022.

-Mastrovita, M., **Reijerkerk, D.**, Fried, R. “[DLF AIG Metadata Assessment Series](https://www.diglib.org/dlf-aig-metadata-assessment-series/),” Digital Library Federation Blog, June 17, 2022.
+Mastrovita, M., **Reijerkerk, D.**, Fried, R. “[DLF AIG Metadata Assessment Series](https://www.diglib.org/dlf-aig-metadata-assessment-series/),” _Digital Library Federation Blog_, June 17, 2022.

 ## 2021
-Kretz, C., Payne, C., & **Reijerkerk, D.** “[Study Room Time Machine: Creating a Virtual Library Escape Game During COVID-19](https://doi.org/10.1080/10691316.2021.1975341).”
-College & Undergraduate Libraries 28, no.3-4 (2021): 273-295.
+Kretz, C., Payne, C., & **Reijerkerk, D.** “[Study Room Time Machine: Creating a Virtual Library Escape Game During COVID-19](https://doi.org/10.1080/10691316.2021.1975341).” _College & Undergraduate Libraries_ 28, no.3-4 (2021): 273-295.

 Reijerkerk, D. “[Open Access Mandates and Indigenous Materials: Ways to Ethically Collaborate](https://publications.mcn.edu/2020-scholars/).”
 In _What’s emerging in the field?
 Essays from the MCN 2020 VIRTUAL Scholarship Program Recipients_ (Museum Computer Network, 2021).